-- Term and intrapartum stillbirths. - Neonatal deaths from 24 weeks gestation that occur up to 28 days of life; the Review team will also consider neonatal serious incident reports and neonatal never events. - Babies diagnosed with hypoxic ischemic encephalopathy (Grade 2 & 3) and other significant hypoxic injury. - Maternal death up to 42 days post-partum. - Severe maternal harm to include cases such as: all unexpected admission to ITU requiring ventilation; major obstetric haemorrhage e.g. cases where blood loss exceeds 3.5L; peripartum hysterectomy and other major surgical procedures arising from the maternity episode; cases of eclampsia; and clinically significant cases of pulmonary embolus requiring further treatment.
+- Stillbirths from 24 weeks gestation. - Neonatal deaths from 24 weeks gestation that occur up to 28 days of life; the Review team will also consider neonatal serious incident reports and neonatal never events. - Babies diagnosed with hypoxic ischaemic encephalopathy (Grade 2 & 3) and other significant brain injury - Maternal death up to 42 days post-partum. - Severe maternal harm to include cases such as: all unexpected admission to ITU requiring ventilation; major obstetric haemorrhage e.g. cases where blood loss exceeds 3.5L; peripartum hysterectomy and other major surgical procedures arising from the maternity episode; cases of eclampsia; and clinically significant cases of pulmonary embolus requiring further treatment.